cheungbx/fridgemon/README.md

 Please view this youtube video.  #48 Connect ESP8266 with the world (and IFTT) through MQTT and Adafruit.io (Tutorial) https://www.youtube.com/watch?v=9G-nMGcELG8

-Onc eyou have the MQTT account on adafruit.io
+Once you have the MQTT account on adafruit.io
 Set up your dashboards and add the follwoing feeds. temperature humidity